 Brooke Sheldon, Program Coordinator

 assists Mary Jane Walsh in the day to day running of the Tisch London Program.
 She has previously worked for one of Australia’s largest health funds in administration.
-Brooke is a graduate of the University of Queensland, Australia.
+She is a graduate of the University of Queensland, Australia.
 She holds a B.A in Anthropology and Australian history, an Honours degree in Anthropology and a Masters in Museum Studies.
 Her current research involves cultural heritage and Victorian Spiritualism.

-As Director of the cinema department of the Institute of Contemporary Arts in London, he established one of the UK’s longest-established distributors of World Cinema, introducing the work of directors Terence Davies, Jim Jarmusch, Pedro Almodovar, Chen Kaige, Hou Hsiao-Hsien, Luc Besson and many others.
+Director of the cinema department of the Institute of Contemporary Arts in London, Archie Tait established one of the UK’s longest-established distributors of World Cinema, introducing the work of directors Terence Davies, Jim Jarmusch, Pedro Almodovar, Chen Kaige, Hou Hsiao-Hsien, Luc Besson and many others.
 He was Head of Development at Zenith Productions (Sid and Nancy, Simple Men, Velvet Goldmine) where he also produced many primetime UK TV drama series and serials.
 For ITV, he produced 100 hours of the long-running family drama Heartbeat.
 He is Head of Workshops at the London Film School in the UK and also teaches on this School’s MA Screenwriting course.

-has taught at Liverpool Hope and Manchester Universities and directed at many British drama schools.
+Has taught at Liverpool Hope and Manchester Universities and directed at many British drama schools.
 He was artistic director of the Oxford Stage Company, Liverpool Playhouse, and the Arts Theatre in London.
 He has directed over 200 productions, ranging from the West End to opera and children’s theatre, and his own plays have been produced professionally in London.
-He is course director of Foundation Studies in Performance at the Drama Centre in London and associate artistic director at Anvil Arts Theatre in Basingstoke, England.
+He is the course director of Foundation Studies in Performance at the Drama Centre in London and associate artistic director at Anvil Arts Theatre in Basingstoke, England.

-Mandie Wright, Studies in Shakespeare (4 points)
+Mandie Wright, Studies in Shakespeare